amandeepmittal/amanhimself.dev/src/content/blog/how-to-build-a-serverless-backend-with-aws-lambda-and-nodejs.md

 ---
-title: "How to Build a Serverless Backend with AWS Lambda and Nodejs"
+title: 'How to Build a Serverless Backend with AWS Lambda and Nodejs'
 author: Aman Mittal
 pubDatetime: 2018-11-13T03:42:51Z
 slug: how-to-build-a-serverless-backend-with-aws-lambda-and-nodejs